alchemyplatform/aa-sdk/site/getting-started/overview.md

 # Why Account Kit?

-It’s way too hard for new users to start using web3 apps.
-They have to jump through hoops like downloading an extension, backing up a seed phrase, funding their wallet with ETH to pay gas, and signing a transaction.
+Onboarding to web3 should be as easy as a web2 app.
+Traditional wallets make you jump through hoops like downloading an extension, backing up a seed phrase, and funding a wallet with ETH.

 Each of these steps adds friction.
 As a result, most new users drop off before they ever reach the magic moment in your app!
 We need to make wallets, seed phrases, and gas costs disappear in order to onboard the next billion users.